 If you think those red signs look a little more urgent, it’s because they are!
 Pilots need special clearance to pass these because they indicate that the plane is headed for the intersection of a runway, where another plane could be gearing up to take off.
 So if you’re feeling impatient while taxiing before your next flight, remember that it’s because your pilot is following certain rules to keep you safe.
-Nervous fliers, check out these facts about flying that will help you stay calm on your next flight.

 If you see yellow airport signs that read “FBO” in black lettering, the arrow on it will direct the pilot to the destination for arriving aircraft (FAA).
 “FBO” stands for “Fixed-Base Operators,” which are the companies at the airports that will fuel up the airplane, tie it down, and even take care of your baggage needs.
 This is also a directional sign to where passengers can disembark and enter into the terminal.
 If the airline loses your luggage, know what to do next.

 If you see any red airport signs that read “ILS,” don’t be shocked that you don’t understand it.
 Remember—these signs are for pilots and aviation professionals, and they’re not meant for every casual flyer to understand.
 Here’s the low-down on red “ILS” signs: they indicate that all aircraft, people, and other obstructions have to keep out of the area when a plane is using a special system called an “Instrument Landing System” to find its runway and safely land.
 According to Airservices, an Instrument Landing System (ILS) is used when a landing plane has low visibility, and cannot navigate to its proper landing site with vision alone.
 An ILS uses a “highly accurate radio signal” to navigate, but you should leave that part to your pilot.
-While she’s flying your plane with an extremely high-technology navigation system, just do her a favor and put your phone on airplane mode.
+While she’s flying your plane with an extremely high-technology navigation system, just do her a favor and put your phone on airplane mode, or this could happen.